 - Brain tumours and tumours in the spine

-- Tumours inside the abdomen (including spleen, XX liver, kidney, stomach, gut, ovary and womb tumours)
+- Tumours inside the abdomen (including spleen, liver, kidney, stomach, gut, ovary and womb tumours)

 - Tumours inside the chest (including heart tumours, lung tumours and thyroid tumours)